dqops/dqo/docs/data-sources/azure/azure.md

 The **Client Secret** you saved.

-Tenant ID and Client ID are available in App registrations Overview section of the Azure Entra ID.
+Tenant ID and Client ID are available in the App registrations Overview section of the Azure Entra ID.

 ![App registration](https://dqops.com/docs/images/data-sources/azure/credentials.png){ loading=lazy; width="1200px" }